The Next One Is for You Titelbild

 Kritikerstimmen

 "The remarkable story of the Philly Five will serve for many as a riveting companion piece to Patrick Radden Keefe’s Say Nothing.
 But that doesn’t do it justice.
 In Ali Watkins’s capable hands, it stands proudly alongside that modern classic as its own gateway into the Troubles.
-A powerful, gritty, emotional listening."—Julian Sancton, author of Madhouse at the End of the Earth: The Belgica's Journey into the Dark Antarctic Night
+A powerful, gritty, emotional read."—Julian Sancton, author of Madhouse at the End of the Earth: The Belgica's Journey into the Dark Antarctic Night

 "In the 1970s, a small circle of Philadelphia residents fueled brutal street warfare 3,000 miles from the Liberty Bell.
 Unflinching and meticulously reported, The Next One Is for You is a gripping tale of the Troubles, told for the first time from this side of the Atlantic."—Tom O'Neill, author of Chaos: Charles Manson, the CIA, and the Secret History of the Sixties

 The Next One Is for You is nonfiction at its best: the intense, clear-eyed, and brilliantly reported story that takes the reader on a very human journey.
 In revealing how a flood of weapons from Philadelphia suddenly transformed the urban battlefields of Northern Ireland, Ali Watkins also brings to life two parallel subcultures: the Irish nationalists who left for the United States and those who stayed behind.
-Powerful and compelling, this audiobook is a must.”—James Risen, author of The Last Honest Man: The CIA, the FBI, the Mafia, and the Kennedys—and One Senator’s Fight to Save Democracy
+Powerful and compelling, this book is a must.”—James Risen, author of The Last Honest Man: The CIA, the FBI, the Mafia, and the Kennedys—and One Senator’s Fight to Save Democracy

 Noch keine Rezensionen vorhanden